-This Simple Ground Beef Pasta Skillet recipe is a perfect pasta recipe the whole family will love!
+This simple Ground Beef Pasta recipe is a perfect pasta dish the whole family will love!
 Ready in under 30 minutes, this easy cheesy pasta dinner is packed with spinach, tomatoes and just the right amount of Italian Seasoning.
 Who wants seconds?

 - It is so simple to prep.
 There is really not a lot to prepping this beefy pasta skillet.
 Cook your pasta and while it cooks, brown the meat and then add in veggies.
 Toss everything together with cheese in the end and dinner is served.